-Lecture: Minimum 48 hours per semester and field trips Survey of the physical and historical geology of California, with emphasis on the characteristic geologic record of the twelve geomorphic provinces into which the state is divided.
+Survey of the physical and historical geology of California, with emphasis on the characteristic geologic record of the twelve geomorphic provinces into which the state is divided.

-251 GEOLOGY OF NATIONAL PARKS AND MONUMENTS 3 UNITS
+251 GEOLOGY OF NATIONAL PARKS AND MONUMENTS

-Lecture: Minimum 48 hours per semester and field trips Study of the geology of selected national parks and monuments of the United States, with particular emphasis on the geologic process which formed them.
+Study of the geology of selected national parks and monuments of the United States, with particular emphasis on the geologic process which formed them.